Detailed Directory of Mystic Steeples

+Lounge: First-level lounge located in front of Concoctions Gallery.
 Magical Multimedia Manipulation for Mediums: Hiccius Doolally (a Pumpaninny) is the magister of this assembly, located inside the mouth of a dragon sculpture in the Toadflax Hall wing of Mystic Steeples, the next right after the Gallery of Black Mirrors.
 Apprentices in this assembly learn the art of arts, and how to enchant or work with multiple enchanted mediums including painting, drawing, photography, and sculpture.

 Mission of the Mind of the Mesmerists: A dark room where the Mesmerists work.